tractorjuice/storygpt/README.md

 3. Set up your OpenAI API key as a secret:

-Create a file named `.streamlit/secrets.toml` in your project directory and add your OpenAI API key:

-[general]
+Add your OpenAI API Key to the Streamlit secrets within the administration interface:

 `OPENAI_API_KEY = "your_openai_api_key_here"`

 4. Run the Streamlit application: